 typeabbrev tactic (sealed-goal -> (list sealed-goal -> prop)).

-A few tacticals can be fond in the elpi-ltac.elpi file.
+A few tacticals can be found in the elpi-ltac.elpi file.
 For example this is the code of try:

 pred try i:tactic, i:sealed-goal, o:list sealed-goal.